 Certifying Physician Assistant means a Massachusetts physician assistant licensed pursuant to 263 CMR 3.00: Licensure of Individual Physician Assistants, who certifies that in their professional opinion, the potential benefits of the medical use of Marijuana would likely outweigh the health risks for a Qualifying Patient.

+Clinical Visit means an in-person or telehealth visit during which a Certifying Healthcare Provider establishes a Bona Fide Healthcare Provider Patient Relationship and conducts a full assessment of the patient's medical history and current medical condition, including the Debilitating Medical Condition, and explains the potential benefits and risks of Marijuana use.
+A Clinical Visit for an initial Certificate of Registration shall be performed in-person.

 Clone means a clipping from a Cannabis or Marijuana plant that can be rooted and grown.

-Close Associate means a Person who holds a relevant managerial, operational or financial interest in the business of an applicant or Licensee and, by virtue of that interest or power, is able to exercise a significant influence over the management, operations or finances of a Marijuana Establishment, an MTC or Independent Testing Laboratory licensed under 935 CMR 500.000.
+Close Associate means a Person who holds a relevant managerial, operational or financial interest in the business of an applicant or Licensee and, by virtue of that interest or power, is able to exercise a significant influence over the corporate governance of a Marijuana Establishment, an MTC or Independent Testing Laboratory licensed under 935 CMR 500.000: Adult Use of Marijuana.
 A Close Associate is deemed to be a Person or Entity Having Direct or Indirect Control.

-Colocated Marijuana Operations (CMO) means an MTC operating under a License or registration pursuant to 935 CMR 501.000 and a Marijuana Establishment operating under at least one License pursuant to 935 CMR 500.000: Adult Use of Marijuana, on the same Premises.
+Colocated Marijuana Operations (CMO) means an MTC operating under a License pursuant to 935 CMR 501.000: Medical Use of Marijuana and a Marijuana Establishment operating under at least one License pursuant to 935 CMR 500.000: Adult Use of Marijuana, on the same Premises.
 Colocated Marijuana Operations pertain to cultivation, product manufacturing, and retail licenses, but not any other adult use License.

 Commission means the Massachusetts Cannabis Control Commission, as established by M.G.L c.
 10, § 76, or its representatives.
 The Commission has authority to implement the state Marijuana laws, which include, but are not limited to, St. 2016, c.
 334: The Regulation and Taxation of Marijuana Act, as amended by St. 2017, c.
 55: An Act to Ensure Safe Access to Marijuana; M.G.L.
 10, § 76; M.G.L. c.
 94G; M.G.L. c.
-94I; 935 CMR 500.000: Adult Use of Marijuana; 935 CMR 501.000, and 935 CMR 502.000: Colocated Adult-use and Medical-use Marijuana Operations.
+94I; 935 CMR 500.000: Adult Use of Marijuana; and 935 CMR 501.000:Medical-use Marijuana .

-Commission Delegee(s) means other state or local officials or agencies working in cooperation with the Commission by agreement, to carry out the Commission's responsibilities and to ensure compliance with the adult-use, medical-use, and colocated-operations laws, and any other applicable federal or state laws.
+Commission Delegee(s) means other state or local officials or agencies working in cooperation with the Commission by agreement, to carry out the Commission's responsibilities and to ensure compliance with the adult-use, medical-use, and CMO laws, and any other applicable federal or state laws.

 Confidential Application Materials means any electronic or written document, communication or other record pertaining to an application for licensure or registration that is required to be confidential or protected from disclosure by law, which includes, but is not limited to, personally identifiable information concerning an applicant, Registrant, or Licensee; background check information or Criminal Offender Record Information (CORI) as defined by 803 CMR 2.02: Definitions, or Criminal History Record Information (CHRI) as defined by 803 CMR 7.02: Definitions; and information that implicates security concerns.